 Day 6 – 8 (2 nights) Oakhurst

 Oakhurst was our base for our visit to Yosemite and we booked this over the phone on our last night in Monterey.
 There’s not a lot to see in Oakhurst – although there was a fabulous bar (or dive bar as the locals referred to it) right next door called the Dirty Donkey.
-Mel, the barmaid had an accent of cigarettes and rum and was the most ‘to the point’ person I’ve ever met – we had huge fun in that bar and more than a few games of pool.
+Mel, the barmaid, with her cigarettes and rum accent was the most ‘to the point’ person I’ve ever met.
+We had huge fun in that bar and more than a few games of pool.
 We arrived late and spent the next day at Yosemite and set off again the next day en route to Death Valley.

 Day 8 – 9 (1 night) Lone Pine

 After a day’s driving through some beautiful countryside, we arrived at Lone Pine, on the edge of Death Valley, at around 5 pm.
 There’s no shortage of motels and a nice looking Art Deco hotel in the town but needing two rooms meant we didn’t get our first choice here.
 Lone Pine is a bit of a cowboy town with a few restaurants and a saloon bar or two (with proper swinging saloon bar doors).
 We had some great food here and an amazing breakfast which set us up perfectly for our drive through Death Valley.

 Would we still be alive at the end of the day after driving through Death Valley en route to Las Vegas?
 We’d heard stories – “check your tire pressure – they might explode in the heat”.
 “Turn your AC off – the engine will overheat”.
 We were actually a little nervous – but no need to be because we emerged on the other side unscathed.
 Temperatures reached a high of 108 degrees.
 We took a fairly direct route through the Valley and stopped off at a couple of sights as we wanted to be in Vegas before nightfall.